 Symptoms of sepsis may include fever and chills, headache, pain, nausea, vomiting, confusion, rash, and shortness of breath.
 The level of CRP in your blood goes up within a few hours of a serious infection.
 CRP levels can also rise when you have a viral infection.
 But they don’t go as high as during a bacterial infection.

-Your provider may also order the test if he or she thinks you have an inflammatory condition or an autoimmune disease, such as rheumatoid arthritis.
+Your healthcare provider may also order the test if they think you have an inflammatory condition or an autoimmune disease, such as rheumatoid arthritis.
 CRP levels are higher in people with these conditions.
 This test may also be used to watch flare-ups and recovery.
 Symptoms of rheumatoid arthritis include joint swelling and pain, morning stiffness, tiredness, weight loss, and low-grade fevers.

 If you are being treated for a long-term inflammatory condition or an infection, this test may be used to see if the treatment is working.